slangenbach/notes/docker_kubernetes.md

 ### Services

 - Services provide stable IP addresses and DNS for pods
-- Pods are assigned to services using selectors
+- Pods are assigned to services using selectors which apply to labels
+- Use *ClusterIP* for exposing a a service internally
+- Use *NodePort* for exposing a service externally without load balancing
+- Use *LoadBalancer* for exposing a service externally *with* a third-party load balancer
+- Use *ExternalName* to allow services within the cluster to access external services via DNS name

 ### Replica Sets